Skip navigation

 You can help make sure you get the right medicine the right way during your hospital stay by doing the following:

-• Make sure your nurse and doctor know all the medicines, supplements, and herbs you were taking before you came to the hospital.
+• Make sure your nurse and provider know all the medicines, supplements, and herbs you were taking before you came to the hospital.
 Bring a list of all these with you or bring the medicines to show your health care team.
 It is a good idea to keep this list in your wallet and with you at all times.

-• While you are in the hospital, do not take medicines you brought from home unless your doctor tells you it is OK.
+• While you are in the hospital, do not take medicines you brought from home unless your provider tells you it is OK.
 Make sure to tell your nurse if you take your own medicine.

 • Ask what each medicine is for.
 Also, ask what side effects to watch for and what to tell your nurse about.